-In order to graduate with an Associate Degree, a student must file an application for degree/certificate in the Office of Records by the deadline printed in the college calendar, then report to the bookstore to pay for cap, gown, and invitations and to be measured.
+In order to graduate with an Associate Degree, a student must file an application for degree/certificate in the Office of the Registrar by the deadline printed in the college calendar, then report to the bookstore to pay for cap, gown, and invitations and to be measured.
 Eligibility to receive an Associate Degree requires that the student must:

-- 1. Have a minimum of sixty semester hours credit including no more than two semester hours of physical activity and one hour freshman seminar.
+- Have a minimum of sixty semester hours credit including no more than two semester hours of physical activity and one hour freshman seminar.
 Eligible veterans may be granted physical activity credit based on active military service in the armed forces.
 Can be waived for physically challenged students. - 2.
 Have an overall average of "C" (2.0 grade point average) in all work attempted. - 3.
 Have earned a minimum of 15 of the last 21 semester credit hours towards a degree at Angelina College. - 4.
-Have earned a minimum of 25% of semester credit hours at Angelina College.
+Have earned a minimum of 25% of semester credit hours at Angelina College. - 5.
+Have completed a program of study with freshman and sophomore courses as listed in the bulletin or have completed a modified bulletin program as approved by the associate dean of the division concerned.